How Much Does a Fire Pit Cost in 2025?

 Fire Pit Cost Factors

-Fire pits range from budget-friendly to premium costs depending on building materials, configuration, fuel type, and other variables.
+Fire pits range from budget-friendly to premium costs depending on your chosen building materials, configuration, fuel type, and other variables.

 Fuel Type

-For example, many homeowners prefer the rustic ambiance of a wood-burning fire pit, but smoke, local regulations, and upkeep may outweigh the benefits.
-In contrast, gas fire pits are more expensive because they require more involved installation but carry minimal mess, emissions, and overall upkeep.
+A wood-burning pit delivers that rustic campfire vibe, but remember the smoke, local rules, and extra upkeep can cancel out the charm.
+On the other hand, gas fire pits are more expensive because they require a more involved installation, but they offer minimal mess, reduced emissions, and overall lower upkeep.

 Built-In vs. Portable

-In-ground fire pits are a type of built-in style that average between $1,000 and $3,000, with some models reaching $5,000 or more.
-Dug into the ground and often lined with brick or other materials, in-ground fire pits offer a polished and permanent look customized to your landscaping or patio design.
+In-ground fire pits range from $1,000 to $3,000, with some models exceeding $5,000.
+Dug into the ground and often lined with brick or other materials, in-ground fire pits offer you a polished and permanent look customized to your landscaping or patio design.

 Size

-Fire pit sizes range from 20 to 60 inches and beyond, but most fire pits come in standard sizes between 36 and 48 inches.
+The larger your fire pit, the higher your total bill will be.
+You can find fire pit sizes ranging from 20 to 60 inches and beyond, but most come in standard sizes between 36 and 48 inches in diameter.

 Prefab vs. Customization